 Hearing and speech understanding are of significant importance in our lives.
-For children, the ability to hear and understand speech is fundamental for oral language learning and development.
+For children, testing speech intelligibility, which is their ability to hear and understand speech, is fundamental for oral language learning and development.
 For adults, difficulty in hearing and understanding speech limits their ability to participate in daily communication interactions.

 Method of presentation: Pros and Cons